18F/handbook/_pages/how-we-work/sensitive-information.md

 ### ZIP file

 Follow [these instructions](http://osxdaily.com/2012/01/07/set-zip-password-mac-os-x/) to create a password-protected ZIP file.
-Send the ZIP file and password to the recipient separately, with the latter ideally through something emphemeral like a phone call.
+Send the ZIP file and password to the recipient separately, with the latter ideally through something ephemeral like a phone call.